-In this part of the form, list the name and address of each creditor to whom you owed more than \$10,000, at any time during the disclosure period.

-You are not required to list the amount of any indebtedness.
-You do not have to disclose any of the following: credit card and retail installment accounts, taxes owed (unless reduced to a judgment), indebtedness on a life insurance policy owed to the company of issuance, or contingent liabilities.
+List the name and address of each creditor to whom you owed more than \$10,000 at any time during the disclosure period.
+The amount of the liability of a vehicle lease is the sum of any past-due payments and all unpaid prospective lease payments.
+You are not required to list the amount of any debt.
+You do not have to disclose credit card and retail installment accounts, taxes owed (unless reduced to a judgment), indebtedness on a life insurance policy owed to the company of issuance, or contingent liabilities.
 A "contingent liability" is one that will become an actual liability only when one or more future events occur or fail to occur, such as where you are liable only as a guarantor, surety, or endorser on a promissory note.
-If you are a "co-maker" and have signed as being jointly liable or jointly and severally liable, then this is not a contingent liability; if the total amount of the debt exceeds \$10,000 it should be reported.
+If you are a "co-maker" and have signed as being jointly liable or jointly and severally liable, then this is not a contingent liability.